ciena-frost/ember-frost-sidebar/README.md

 ember install ember-frost-sidebar
 ```
 ## Components
-The following components are available when you install ember-frost-core
+The following components are available when you install ember-frost-sidebar

 * [frost-sidebar](frost-sidebar.md)